History

 Key Stage 4

-In Years 10 and 11 History is a popular option and promoted as part of the Ebacc.
-It is taught in mixed ability groups.
-We cater to the abilities of all students by working closely with the Special Educational Needs team and our whole school Gifted and Talented coordinator.
-The AQA GCSE specification is offered to students.
-All students study Germany in the 19th Century, the popular WWI module and the Britain and Health unit.
-For each specification there is a local study that accounts for 25% of the overall assessment.
-The local study focuses on Elizabethan England.
+In Years 10 and 11 History is a popular option and is taught in mixed ability groups.
+At GCSE students study Germany 1890 - 1945, Conflict and Tension 1894 - 1918, Britain: Health and the people 1000AD - Present Day and Elizabethan England 1568-1603.
 Students receive 5 lessons per fortnight at Key Stage 4.
-There are 2 field trips for both specifications that take place in Years 10 and 11.
-Students are given the opportunity to visit Krakow, Poland in Year 10 and all students visit Thackray Medical Museum in Year 11.
-GCSE results are well above the national average and our students leave us as well-rounded individuals, ready to meet the demands of the next step.
+There are two field trips that take place in Years 10 and 11.
+Students are given the opportunity to visit Krakow, Poland and also the Battlefields Trip across Belgium and France.
+GCSE results are well above the national average and our students leave us as well-rounded individuals, ready to meet the demands of the next step on their journey.

 Key Stage 5